VioraEarly Access

 FAQ

 What is the best dictation app for Mac in 2026?
 There isn't a single answer.
 Built-in macOS dictation for short input.
-Superwhisper for offline.
-Wispr Flow for cross-platform and HIPAA.
-Typeless for long-form writing.
-Viora for voice that runs agent tasks.
+Superwhisper for offline app-based workflows.
+Wispr Flow for cross-platform and published compliance claims.
+Typeless for long-form writing cleanup.
+Viora for Mac voice workflows that include agent tasks.
 The four-question framework above is the shortest path to your specific answer.

 How accurate is Mac dictation in 2026?
-For clear English in a quiet room, all five options listed above are at human-level transcription accuracy.
-The differences show up in noisy environments, with accents, and on technical jargon.
-That's where personal dictionaries and stronger cleanup models matter.
+For clear speech in a quiet room, all five options listed above are good enough for everyday use.
+The differences show up in noisy environments, with accents, technical jargon, long sentences, and cleanup quality.
+We did not run a controlled word-error-rate benchmark for this update, so accuracy notes are directional.

 Why does my Mac dictation cut off mid-sentence?
 The built-in feature stops listening after a few seconds of silence.
 There's no setting to extend the timeout.
 If you pause to think while dictating, dictation ends.
-Hold-to-talk third-party apps fix this.
+Hold-to-talk third-party apps are a better fit for that workflow.

 Can I dictate into Cursor or VS Code?
 Yes.
-Dictation works in any text field, including code editors.
-Wispr Flow markets explicit Cursor and Windsurf integration; the others rely on system-level injection that works the same in any app.
+Dictation works in text fields, including code editors.
+Wispr Flow publicly markets Cursor and Windsurf integration; other tools usually rely on system-level text insertion.

 Can I add custom words to Mac dictation?
-Not to the built-in feature — it has no public dictionary editor.
-All four third-party apps support a personal dictionary.
+Not to the built-in macOS feature.
+It has no public dictionary editor.
+Third-party apps commonly add personal dictionary or vocabulary features for names, product terms, and technical language.

 A note on this guide

 This page is published by the Viora team.
 We've tried to handle our competitors the way we'd want to be handled — name what they do better than us, link to their site, leave the choice to the reader.
-Pricing, platform support, and feature lists were verified against each vendor's own pages on April 28, 2026.
+Pricing, platform support, privacy posture, and feature lists were verified against each vendor's own pages on June 14, 2026.
 We'll re-check when any of the products ships material changes.

 If you read this far and you're on macOS and you want to try the agent angle specifically, download Viora.
 Free tier, no signup needed to install.
 If something else on this list fits your workflow better, that's the right call.
 We'd rather you use the tool that actually works for you than install ours and not open it.